 In a previous piece, I shared some basic principles for article writing.
 This time, however, I thought we could get more in-depth on the topic and discover exactly what makes an article convincing and what are some tips&tricks to use to attract readers.

-From idealism to realism it’s just a one step journey and, in the case of content creators, your identity crisis begins after the first:
+From idealism to realism it’s just one step and, in the case of content creators, your identity crisis begins after the first:

 "Bro, can’t you write like 40 monthly articles?
 I’ll pay 1 EURO each.”